As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Defining operating cadence

-When looking this up, because I always tried to define what I'm talking about beforehand, I found what I feel is a pretty solid definition from Dave Williams of the Chameleon Collective.
+When looking this up to help me define it, I found what I feel is a pretty solid definition from Dave Williams of the Chameleon Collective.

 defining operatin cadence

-We tend to not be proactive about what we need from the sessions that we run on a weekly basis, usually, depending on if that's our rhythm until we recognize those sessions are not really having the outcome we want them to have.
+We tend to not be proactive about what we need from weekly sessions until we recognize they're not really having the outcome we want them to have.

-Those might include poorly run meetings, too many redundant processes, frustrations, time management, etc. When we define our operating cadence, we want to be hyper-focused on first and foremost:
+When we define our operating cadence, we want to be hyper-focused on:

 • How often are we meeting?